schm00g/space-center-filghts-terminal/README.md

 For styling and layout `styled-components` has been used.
 This allows the use of CSS in javascript files.
 For some added transitions and effects `framer-motion` to smoothen the UI was used.

+### Future Steps
+Get some user testing and feedback - to focus further iterations.

+Fix side panel toggle logic.

+Refine GraphQL query choices and structure - to better performance and reduce repeated refetching.

-Future work.
-Add greater test coverage: unit, integration, end-to-end.
+Add test coverage: unit (Jest), integration, end-to-end (Cypress).
 Make design and layout responsive for different device sizes.

+Consider adding state management like Redux to manage increased complexity of state.
+Alternatively use caching that is built in to `apollo-client` V3 as a state management solution.
+The benefit of this is that it is ready to go once `apollo-client` is in use.
+Apollo client under-the-hood normalises and stores the results of each GraphQL queries in-memory locally, using `InMemoryCache` flat lookup.
+Currently I am using `useState` and passing as props to components.
+As applications scale more robust state management is required as a single "source-of-truth" thus avoiding managing multiple versions of state in different locations.

+Refine transitions and layout styling (currently a little bit jarring).

 ### Play with Demo on Vercel